jlevy/superanalyze/README.md

 Or it might be a transcript of a talk, or anything else where someone makes claims or takes a stance on a topic.

+Superanalyze provides deep analysis of long documents, making it possible to break down AI or human-written reports or transcripts systematically, to evaluate claims, rigor, and evidence.

 ## Approach

-This tool is an experiment in using more structured analysis of a document:
+Superanalyze is an experiment at building a this kind of tool.
+It uses a sequence of LLM prompts (and some embeddings) to analyze:

 - What are the key claims